eik-lib/website/docs/reference/eik-json.md

 - required

-Defines current Eik package version using [semver](https://semver.org/).
+Defines the current Eik package version using [semantic versioning](https://semver.org/).

 This must be unique to a given package name within an organisation.
 Attempting to republish the same version a second time will fail.

+You can manually update this value or use the [`eik version` command](/docs/reference/at-eik-cli#version) to automate the process.

 ```json
 {